-Vacancies in present or in newly-created teaching positions shall be posted.
+Vacancies in present or newly-created teaching positions shall be posted.
 The Human Resources office shall post vacancies on the Perry Township Schools website for at least three (3) days unless waived by the Director of Human Resources, with notification to the PEA President.
 Principals may choose not to post positions internally if reorganizing classrooms to meet student/teacher ratios for the beginning of the new school year.

-Internal teacher candidates are extended an opportunity to apply for any vacancies for which the teachers qualify; however, this does not guarantee an interview for the open position.
-The building principal will have final decision-making over which candidates to interview depending on the needs of the school.
-All candidates who apply for an opening will be notified electronically when the selection process has been concluded.
+Internal teacher candidates are extended an opportunity to apply for any vacancies for which the teacher qualifies; however, this does not guarantee an interview for the open position.
+The building principal will have final decision-making over which candidates to interview depending on the school's needs.
+All candidates who apply for an opening will be notified electronically after the selection process.